ochrance-cz/web/content-en/aktualne/admission-of-a-child-to-a-kindergarten-in-excess-of-the-maximum-capacity/index.md

 ---
-title: "Admission of a child to a kindergarten \"in excess of the maximum capacity\""
+title: 'Admission of a child to a kindergarten "in excess of the maximum capacity"'
-tags:
+vystupy:
-  - News
+  - news
 oldUrl: "/en/news/press-releases-2013/admission-of-a-child-to-a-kindergarten-in-excess-of-the-maximum-capacity/"
 date: 2013-09-26
 perex: "<p>The Defender had pointed out the problem of only theoretical and solely formal possibility of a child to defend itself against an unlawful decision of a head teacher by appealing such a decision. </p>"